!Call To Action

 Signs

 It’s important to know what to look for.
 Coughing and fatigue are usually the first two things you will spot.
 You may also notice Fido losing interest in or even becoming reluctant to run and play.
 Other warning signs include weight loss, reduced appetite, and a swollen tummy.
 As the infestation progresses, those symptoms may become more severe, and may include things like fainting, coughing up blood, and heart attacks.
+If you notice any of these signs, taking Fido to the vet immediately is crucial.

 Keeping Fido Safe